What is Fight For Air Climb?

 American Lung AssociationAttn: Fight For Air Climb424 Pendleton WayOakland, CA 94621

 You can send your donations to:

-What is a Team Captain?
+What is a team captain?

-Being a team captain is easy.
+Begin a team captain is easy.
 Captains gather together a few friends or family members and encourage them to participate in the event together.
 Each team captain helps to coordinate the online registration of these friends as well as setting a goal for the team overall.
 Team captains should encourage their participants to personalize their fundraising pages, send e-mails to their friends and family, hit their overall goals, show up to the event and have a great time.
 Some team captains organize gatherings before or after the Climb for their team members, but this is not required.
 Sometimes the team captain serves as a representative at the annual event kickoff luncheon.
-In short, we need help to rally the troops and the best people for the job are always our team captains.
+In short, we need help to rally the troops and the best people for the job are always are our team captains.

 How long is the Climb?